Simulate light propagation in multilayer thin and/or thick films using the fresnel equations and transfer matrix method.

 It can also calculate the parameters measured in ellipsometry.
 It can also calculate the RGB or xyY color of a multilayer thin film (this requires colorpy, https://pypi.python.org/pypi/colorpy).

-Tested in Python 2.7 and 3.3.
-(If you want to do color calculations in Python 3, you need to use the Python-3-compatible version of colorpy here.)
+Tested in Python 3.
+It probably works in Python 2, or maybe not, I haven’t checked in a while.
+If you want to do color calculations in Python 3, you need to use the Python-3-compatible version of colorpy here.